iPhone Photography Tips From A Photographer

 iPhone Photography Tools

-We’ve covered some iPhone camera tips, so let’s dive into some tools that will come in handy while you practice improving your iPhone photography skills.
+Now that we’ve covered some iPhone camera tips, let’s dive into some tools that will come in handy while you practice improving your iPhone photography skills.

 When taking pictures with your iPhone camera, you are probably using natural light.
-Natural light is beautiful, but it’s constantly changing which can make it tricky to control with your smartphone alone.
-I recommend getting some basic light modifiers to help you.
+Natural light is beautiful, but it’s constantly changing which can make it tricky to control without some basic tools to help you.

 DIFFUSORS

-Diffusors will help you soften harsh sunlight and will spread the light more evenly over your subject.
+Diffusors will help you soften strong sunlight and by spreading it out more evenly over your subject.
 You simply place the diffusor between your subject and your light source.
-For example, I often place these over my window when shooting food with natural light.
-Don’t worry, this won’t block the light, it will only soften it.
+For example, I often place diffusers over my window when shooting food with natural light.
+It doesn’t block the light, it simply softens it.

 Large Diffuser for Photography